pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-CPC.md

 The generic floating point functions are still available via the "-lm" flag.

 #### Additional functions

-The additional functions introduced with the developement of the native CPC library, are now available in all the implementations; these are:
+The additional functions introduced with the development of the native CPC library, are now available in all the implementations; these are:

 ```
 void deg();